jassics/security-study-plan/common-skills-study-plan.md

 2. [Hacking for beginners: Linux and Common Commands](https://www.youtube.com/watch?v=lZAoFs75_cs)
 3. [50 most popular Linux and Terminal Commands](https://www.youtube.com/watch?v=ZtqBQ68cfJc)

-## Networking Fundamentals (2-4 weeks)
+## Networking Fundamentals
-Except Audit and Compliance role, I assume almost every security professionals need to have basic to intermediate understanding of Computer Network to excel in its domain.
+Except for the Audit and Compliance role, I assume almost every security professional needs to have a basic to intermediate understanding of Computer Networks to excel in its domain.

-What to learn and what are interview questions related to this are already mentioned in [what you need to learn in those common skills](https://github.com/jassics/cybersecurity-skills-career-roadmap/blob/master/common-skills.md)
+What to learn and what interview questions related to this are already mentioned in [what you need to learn in those common skills](https://github.com/jassics/cybersecurity-skills-career-roadmap/blob/master/common-skills.md)

-### I will brief the common concepts here anyways just for quick reference:
+### I will brief the common concepts here anyway just for quick reference:
 1. IPv4/IPv6
 2. concept of CIDR
 3. IP addressing and subnetting